Aeris111/CS_song/README.md

 ### reason of source choice
 1. **LemonMusic**
-The ranking of Top5 songs from each year is listed in a clear way which helps us to built up the beginning organisation of data effectively.
+> The ranking of Top5 songs from each year is listed in a clear way which helps us to built up the beginning organisation of data effectively.
 2. **KKbox**
->
+> All lyrics, along with the corresponding singers and lyricists, are collected from the same source.
+The format of the singers' names, including both the Chinese and English names, follows their respective origins and ensures consistency in our metadata file.

 ## Significance and further applications
 - Cultural Preservation and Transmission